Probing the Phenomenology of Dark Matter from Decoupled Freeze-Out: Introduction

 Thermal freeze-out has long been considered the most attractive mechanism for producing dark matter (DM) in the early Universe.
 However, the stringent constraints on weakly interacting massive particles (WIMP)~\cite{Cirelli:2024ssz} as dark matter derived from a wide range of experimental searches have rekindled the interest in alternative DM production mechanisms that cover a much wider range of masses and coupling strengths.
 Of special interest are the cases that allow light DM (below the electroweak scale) and/or DM that is very weakly (even feebly coupled)~\cite{McDonald:2001vt,Hall:2009bx,Bernal:2017kxu}.

 One determining factor in dark matter formation is whether DM reaches thermal equilibrium in the early universe, as is the case for WIMPs.
-If it does, apart from standard freeze-out (FO), where DM annihilation into Standard Model (SM) particles determines the DM relic density, other thermal processes include secluded FO~\cite{Pospelov:2007mp} where DM annihilates into dark states, forbidden FO~\cite{DAgnolo:2015ujb,DAgnolo:2020mpt} where the final states are heavier than DM, assisted FO~\cite{Belanger:2011ww} or multi-component FO~\cite{Zurek:2008qg,Liu:2011aa,Belanger:2012vp,Esch:2014jpa,Arcadi:2016kmk,Chakraborti:2018lso, Chakraborti:2018aae, Belanger:2021lwd,Belanger:2022esk} where FO is affected by the interactions between at least two dark sectors as well as by the interactions of the dark sectors with the SM.
+If it does, apart from standard freeze-out (FO), where DM annihilation into Standard Model (SM) particles determines the DM relic density, other thermal processes include secluded FO~\cite{Pospelov:2007mp,Borah:2025fkd} where DM annihilates into dark states, forbidden FO~\cite{DAgnolo:2015ujb,DAgnolo:2020mpt} where the final states are heavier than DM, assisted FO~\cite{Belanger:2011ww} or multi-component FO~\cite{Zurek:2008qg,Liu:2011aa,Belanger:2012vp,Esch:2014jpa,Arcadi:2016kmk,Chakraborti:2018lso, Chakraborti:2018aae, Belanger:2021lwd,Belanger:2022esk} where FO is affected by the interactions between at least two dark sectors as well as by the interactions of the dark sectors with the SM.
 When the DM is so weakly coupled that it never reaches equilibrium with the mediator or the SM bath, the freeze-in mechanism~\cite{McDonald:2001vt,Hall:2009bx} comes into play, and dark matter is slowly produced from the decay or annihilation of particles in the thermal bath.
-Other non-thermal mechanisms include production from out-of-equilibrium decays of frozen-out WIMPs (the superWIMP)~\cite{Feng:2003uy}, from sequential freeze-in~\cite{Hambye:2019dwd,Belanger:2020npe} or from decoupled freeze-out (DFO)~\cite{Chu:2011be,Hambye:2019dwd,Bharucha:2022lty}.
+Other non-thermal mechanisms include production from out-of-equilibrium decays of frozen-out WIMPs (the superWIMP)~\cite{Feng:2003uy}, from sequential freeze-in~\cite{Hambye:2019dwd, Belanger:2020npe}, as well as from ``leak-in" and glaciation scenarios~\cite{Evans:2019vxr,Fernandez:2021iti}.
+Dark matter formation in scenarios where the dark and visible sector couple only gravitationally have also been considered in ~\cite{Cheung:2010gj}.